flatpak/flat-manager/README.md

 Repos
 -----

-flat-manager maintains a main repository in a path specified by
-$REPO_PATH, and a set of dynamically generated repos beneath
-$BUILD_REPO_BASE_PATH.
-The default values for these are 'repo' and 'build-repo', which for testing can be initialized by doing:
+flat-manager maintains a set of repositories specified in the config, as well as a set of dynamically generated repos beneath the configured `build-repo-base` path.
+For testing with the example config these can be initialized by doing:

     ostree --repo=repo init --mode=archive-z2
+    ostree --repo=beta-repo init --mode=archive-z2
     mkdir build-repo

 On a deployed system these should be stored elsewhere, but make sure